Find Free Madison County IL Public Records (Lookup Resource)

 If you want to obtain records on someone else, fill out a FOIA request and response.
 You must clearly state the reason for the request with as much detail as possible.
 Although arrest records and police reports are public records, there are a few exemptions that would preclude you from obtaining the records.

-For example, if releasing the records would deprive a person from their right to a fair trial you may have to wait until the trial has been completed before getting the records.
+For example, if releasing the records would deprive a person of their right to a fair trial, you may have to wait until the trial has been completed before getting the records.

 If you are denied the right to Madison County public records, you can appeal the decision by contacting the Illinois Attorney General at [email protected].